-Objecting to Objectivism: Ethics as an Epiphenomenon June 3, 2014Posted by Shaun McGonigal in Culture and Society, Skepticism and atheism.
+Objecting to Objectivism: Ethics as an Epiphenomenon June 3, 2014Posted by Shaun McGonigal in Skepticism and atheism, Culture and Society.

-Tags: ethics, moral values, Objectivism, philosophy, relativism, subjective experience
+Tags: philosophy, Objectivism, ethics, relativism, moral values, subjective experience

 OK, I give up on the analysis of Ayn Rand.
 It’s repetitive, annoying, and it’s not getting us anywhere.
 Ayn Rand was a terrible philosopher, she should not be taken seriously, and selfishness simply cannot be the basis for anything ethical.
 So, instead, let’s look at some idea which might actually get us towards an objective ethics.